ading2210/shimboot/README.md

 This is a set of scripts for patching a Chrome OS RMA shim to serve as a bootloader for a standard Linux disto.

+## About:
+Chrome OS RMA shims are disk images which are bootable from Chromebooks, and they'll work even if the device is enterprise enrolled.
+Unfortunately for Google, there exists a security flaw where the root filesystem of the RMA shim is not verfied.
+This lets us replace the rootfs with anything we want, including a full Linux distribution.

+Simply replacing the shim's rootfs doesn't work, as it boots in an environment friendly to the RMA shim, not regular Linux distros.
+To get around this, a seperate bootloader is required to transition from the shim environment to the main rootfs.
+This bootloader then does `pivot_root` to enter the rootfs, where it then starts the init system.

+Another problem is encountered at this stage: the Chrome OS kernel will complain about systemd's mounts, and the boot process will hang.
+A simple workaroudn is to [apply a patch](https://github.com/ading2210/chromeos-systemd) to systemd, and then it can be recompiled and hosted at a [repo somewhere](https://shimboot.ading.dev/debian/).

+After copying all the firmware from the recovery image and shim to the rootfs, we're able to boot to a mostly working XFCE desktop.

+### Partition Layout:
+1. 1MB dummy stateful partition
+2. 32MB Chrome OS kernel
+3. 20MB bootloader
+4. The rootfs partitions fill the rest of the disk

+Note that rootfs partitions have to be named `shimboot_rootfs:<partname>` for the bootloader to recognize them.

 ## Current Development Roadmap:
 - ~~build the image automatically~~
 - ~~boot to a shell~~